What are Trade Orders?

 Advanced Trade Orders

-Interestingly, trade orders can be combined with each others to form complex trading strategies.
+Interestingly, trade orders can be combined with each other to form complex trading strategies.
 These are also used in conjunction with call/put stock options.